James Philip

 Richard S. Williamson, the White House chief of intergovernmental affairs under Ronald Reagan, deemed him "one of the most important Republicans in the Midwest".

-Background
+Early life and career

-Philip was born on May 26, 1930 in Elmhurst, Illinois.
+James Peyton Philip was born on May 26, 1930, in Elmhurst, Illinois.
 He attended York Community High School, Kansas City Junior College, and Kansas State College.
 Philip was drafted into the United States Marine Corps at the onset of the Korean War, though he was not deployed overseas.
 He was a district sales manager for Pepperidge Farm for 38 years and retired in 1992.
-He is married to Nancy and they have four children.
-James "Pate" Philip State Park, located in DuPage County, is named after Philip.
-Philip received a heart bypass at Elmhurst Memorial Hospital in June 2004.
-Philip's stepson Randy Ramey was appointed to the Illinois House in 2005.

 Early political career

 Philip was elected York Township Auditor in 1965 and was elected President of the Illinois Young Republicans the same year.

 Illinois House

 In 1965, the Illinois Supreme Court resolved a longstanding reapportionment issue and Philip opted to run for the Illinois House in the 37th district.
 The 37th district consisted of York, Addison, Bloomingdale and Wayne townships along with the City of West Chicago in Winfield Township.
-He was reelected as one of the district's three representatives with Gene L. Hoffman and Bill Redmond.
+He was elected as one of the district's three representatives with Gene L. Hoffman and Bill Redmond.
 During his first term, he was assigned to the Committees on Conservation, Fish and Game; Executive; Industry and Labor Relations.
 Republican Lee A. Daniels succeeded Philip as one of three House members from the 40th district as Republican Gene Hoffman and Democrat Bill Redmond were reelected.